Convention 2019 Scarborough

 We have secured a group room rate of $152.00/night+tax.
 Rate includes: Standard Two Queen Beds or Executive King w/ Sofa Bed Room, Complimentary Hot Breakfast Buffet Daily, Complimentary Outdoor Parking, Complimentary Wireless Hi-speed Internet in all rooms.

 Reservations can be made by email at email@example.com or over the phone 416-430-0444 before October 1st, 2019.
 Use account name GREEN PARTY OF ONTARIO at the time of booking to receive our group rate.

 Click here to learn more about the candidates and how to vote.

 Every year the party holds internal elections for our governing board, called the Provincial Executive (PE).
 The PE is responsible for the governance of the Green Party of Ontario and sets the strategic goals, annual plan and budget for the party.

 This year, nominations are open for the following positions:

 ii.
 Chief Financial Officer

 iii.
-Gender paired Young Green representatives
+Pair of gender diverse Young Green representatives

 The deadline for applications is Friday September 13th at 5pm.